IWU-CS253/project-tree/docs/iteration_report_1.md

  - Completed
 Zach created the add character button
  - Completed
-Azeem, Josh, and Zach created the github actions and unit test files, although no tests were made.
+Azeem, Josh created the github actions and unit test files, although no tests were made.
  - Completed